Defined Contribution

 Retirement plan disruptors

 We also asked plan sponsors and consultants what forces could disrupt how they manage their retirement plans over the next five years.
 DC plan sponsors highlighted retirement income and SECURE 2.0, followed by market volatility and additional regulatory changes.
-Only 8% of plans cited litigation, but consultants commonly cited it as one of the biggest fears for their DC clients in verbatim responses.
+Only 8% of plans cited litigation, but consultants commonly cited it as one of the biggest fears for their DC clients in their explanatory responses.

 DB plans sponsors cited interest rate changes and market volatility as key disruptors.
 Within the survey’s “Other” category, factors such as political turmoil and corporate benefit changes including freezing or closing the DB plan, were mentioned.

-While some may fear these disruptive forces may distract a plan from reaching its goals, we believe there is reason for optimism.
+While some may fear these disruptive forces may distract a plan from reaching its goals, we believe there are reasons for optimism.
 This is especially true in the DC space, where the most frequently cited disruptors like retirement income and SECURE 2.0 could be sources of positive change in our industry.
 SECURE 2.0 was enacted to help expand access and increase retirement savings for participants.
 Incorporating SECURE 2.0’s many voluntary provisions should serve to help make participants better off for retirement.
 Plan sponsors remain focused on helping participants create a paycheck in retirement.
 This combination of innovation and expanded access could help complete DC’s evolution from a supplemental savings plan to the retirement savings and income vehicle that the industry has long envisioned.

 Learn more about